-The following new standards and interpretations are not yet effective and have not been applied in preparing the Consolidated FS for the year ended December 31, 2017.
-The following have not yet been adopted by the Company and are being evaluated to determine their impact.
+The following new standard and interpretations are not yet effective and have not been applied in preparing the Condensed Interim FS for the three month period ended March 31, 2018.
+The following have not yet been adopted by the Company and is being evaluated to determine their impact.

-- IFRS 9 Financial Instruments, replaces IAS 39 Financial Instruments: Recognition and Measurement and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
-The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company has assessed the impact of this standard and does not expect the Company's consolidated financial statements to be significantly affected by this standard. - IFRS 16, Leases, addresses accounting for leases and lease obligations and replaces the leasing guidance in IAS 17, Leases.
+• IFRS 16, Leases, addresses accounting for leases and lease obligations and replaces the leasing guidance in IAS 17, Leases.
 The standard requires lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 The standard is effective for annual periods beginning on or after January 1, 2019 with early adoption permitted.
 The Company is currently evaluating the impact of the adoption of this amendments on its consolidated financial statements.